demisto/content/Packs/TaniumThreatResponse/README.md

 <u>**Note:**</u>
 Make sure to send the log in UTC time.
+Don't modify the value type of the "Timestamp" field.
+This field is set to UTC by default.

 ## Collect Events from Vendor
 In order to use the collector, use the [Broker VM](#broker-vm) option.